alidcastano/alidcastano-jekyll/_treasure-trove/videos/aynRand-objectivism.md

 people accepted because nobody can live without a philosophy

-religion is primitive form of philosophy, system of background premises
+but religion is primitive form of philosophy, system of background premises

-religion gives you canned answers, and tells you to rely on it and you don’t need to think---give up reason

-religion gives man permission to function irrationally, to accept something outside the power of their reason
+religion gives you canned answers, and tells you to rely on it and you don’t need to think---give up reason....gives man permission to function irrationally, to accept something outside the power of their reason

-use your life to best of your understanding, if you go by emotions, not reason, it means you are going against reality
+use your life to the best of your understanding.
+If you go by emotions, not reason, it means you are going against reality

-Self-esteem is precondition of freedom.
-If we have no self-esteem any demagogue can have us; be anxious to follow anyone because you don't trust yourself

 you start with what exists as a fact and you see how much you can learn about it

 "I will not die.
 The world that will end"

 ---

 /**

-(I often hear people call Ayn Rand a hypocrite.
-She lived off Social Security, they say, the very system she condemned.
+(I often hear people call Ayn Rand a hypocrite, because "she lived off Social Security, the very system she condemned."
 Whether she did or not, doesn't make a difference to me---I've learned not to judge the [man in the arena](/quote-notes/ManInTheArena).
-Nonetheless, I wasn't sure how to explain or reconcile any form of charity with her philosophy, so below are the notes I gathered on the subject.)
+But I still wasn't sure how to reconcile any form of charity with her philosophy, so below are notes I gathered on the subject.)

 **\